The Complexity of Reachability Problems for Flat Counter Machines with Periodic Loops: The Reachability Problem for Flat Counter Machines

 \section{The Reachability Problem for Flat Counter Machines}

-\ifLongVersion In this section we define {\em counter machines}, which are essentially a generalization of integer programs, by allowing non-determinism, and the possibility of describing the program steps by Presburger formulae.
-Since the class of counter machines with only two counters with increment, decrement and zero test is already Turing-complete \cite{minsky67}, we consider a decidable class of {\em flat counter machines} \cite{boigelot-thesis, leroux-sutre05, fundamenta}, by forbidding nested loops in the control structure of the machine.
-By further restricting the relations on the loops to several classes of conjunctive formulae (e.g. difference bounds, octagons, finite monoid affine relations) we obtain that reachability is decidable \cite{boigelot-thesis,fundamenta,cav10}.
-In this paper we strengthen the decidability results by showing that the reachability problem is in fact NP-complete for flat counter machines with loops labeled by difference bounds and octagonal relations. \fi Formally, a counter machine is a tuple $M = \langle \vec{x}, \mathcal{L}, \ell_{init}, \ell_{fin}, \Rightarrow, \Lambda \rangle$, where $\vec{x}$ is a set of first-order variables ranging over $\zed$, $\mathcal{L}$ is a set of {\em control locations}, $\ell_{init},\ell_{fin} \in \mathcal{L}$ are {\em initial} and {\em final} control locations, $\Rightarrow$ is a set of {\em transition rules} of the form $\ell \stackrel{R}{\Rightarrow} \ell'$, where $\ell,\ell' \in \mathcal{L}$ are control locations, and $R \subseteq \zed^{\vec{x}} \times \zed^{\vec{x}}$ is a relation, and $\Lambda(\ell \stackrel{R}{\Rightarrow} \ell')$ gives the class of $R$.
-A {\em loop} is a path in the control graph $\langle \mathcal{L}, \Rightarrow \rangle$ of $M$, where the source and the destination locations are the same, and every transition rule appears only once.
-A counter machine is said to be {\em flat} if and only if every control location is the source/destination of at most one loop.
-The {\em binary size} of a counter machine $M$ is $\bin{M} = \sum_{\ell \stackrel{R}{\Rightarrow} \ell'} \bin{R}^{\Lambda(\ell \stackrel{R}{\Rightarrow} \ell')}$.
+In this section we define {\em counter machines}, which are essentially a generalization of Rabin-Scott finite nondeterministic automata, extended with a set of integer counters, and transitions described by quantifier-free Presburger formulae.
+Formally, a counter machine (CM) is a tuple $M = \tuple{\x, \mathcal{L}, \ell_{\mathrm{init}}, \ell_{\mathrm{fin}}, \Delta}$, where: \begin{compactitem} \item $\x$ is a set of \emph{variables} (counters) ranging over $\zed$, \item $\mathcal{L}$ is a set of \emph{control locations}, \item $\ell_{\mathrm{init}},\ell_{\mathrm{fin}} \in \mathcal{L}$ are the \emph{initial} and \emph{final} control locations, respectively, \item $\Delta$ is a set of \emph{transition rules} of the form $\ell \arrow{\phi(\x,\x')}{} \ell'$, where $\ell,\ell' \in \mathcal{L}$ are control locations and $\phi(\x,\x')$ is a QFPA formula defining both \begin{inparaenum}[(i)] \item the conditions on the current values $\x$ that enable the transition, and \item the updates of the current values $\x$ to the next values $\x'$. \end{inparaenum} \end{compactitem} The size of the binary representation of a counter machine is defined as $\bin{M}=\sum_{\ell\arrow{\phi}{}\ell'} \bin{\phi}$, i.e.\ the sum of the sizes of all formulae labeling the transition rules of $M$.